ThomasEhling/python-basic-code/README.md

 # python-basic-code
-An easy python code gathering all main operations on diffreent types of variables
+An easy python code gathering all main operations on different types of variables